Global19-atlassian-net/chateau/README.md

+_Forked to allow timestamp updating when editing documents in chateau._

 # Chateau - Data explorer for RethinkDB.

 RethinkDB already comes with a "data explorer", which is more like a query buider.